 Superficially simple to make, the real genius in a lobster roll is to balance the sweet flesh of the seafood with a few subtle ingredients.
 Time-honored combinations include scallion-and-cucumber studded mayonnaise in a hot-dog bun, or shallots, watercress, lemon juice and mustard mayonnaise in a brioche bun.

 If LA is sushi and sake, Boston is clam chowder and pale ale.
 Usually made with a potato soup base, the clams are simmered with onion, celery, carrots and cream.
 Thought to be named after the iron cauldrons it was originally prepared in, clam chowder is easily the best seafood soup this side of the Atlantic.

 A bona fide East Coast classic, the Boston Cream Pie isn’t really a pie at all but an old-fashioned butter cake.
 Slathered with homemade vanilla custard and a chocolate glaze, in summer it’s best customized with coffee custard or scattered with lots of berries.

 Where better to sample East Coast classics than on the eastern seaboard itself?
-Book the Best of Eastern Canada & USA today if you fancy trying these dishes.
+Book the Boston, Cape Cod and the Islands today if you fancy trying these dishes.